Eye shadow

 Eye shadow (or eyeshadow) is a cosmetic applied primarily to the eyelids to attract attention to the wearer's eyes, making them stand out or look more attractive.
 Eye shadow can also be applied under the eyes, on the cheeks, or to brow bones.

-Civilizations around the world use eye shadow predominantly on females but also occasionally on males.
-In Western society, it is seen as a feminine cosmetic, even when used by men.
-In Gothic fashion, black or similarly dark-colored eye shadow and other types of eye makeup are popular among both sexes.
-In ancient Egypt, it was customarily used by both sexes Kohl, an ancient eye cosmetic, played a prominent role in various cultures and religious practices.
+Civilizations around the world use and have used eye shadow across genders.
+In ancient Egypt, it was customarily used by both men and women.
+Kohl, an ancient eye cosmetic, played a prominent role in various cultures and religious practices.

 The use of eye shadow attempts to replicate the natural eyelid coloration that some women exhibit due to a natural contrasting pigmentation on their eyelids.
-Natural eye shadow can range anywhere from a glossy shine on one's eyelids, to a pinkish tone, or even a silver look.
+Natural eye shadow can range from a glossy shine on one's eyelids to a pinkish tone or even a silver look.

 Use

 Eye shadow can add depth and dimension to one's eyes, complement one's eye color, make one's eyes appear larger, or simply draw attention to the eyes.
 Eye shadow comes in many different colors and textures.
 It is usually made from a powder but can also be found in liquid, pencil, cream, or mousse form.
-Eye shadow can be applied in a wide variety of ways depending upon the desired look and the formulation.
-Typically application is done using fingers or brushes.
+Eye shadow can be applied in many ways depending upon the desired look and the formulation.
+Typically, application is done using fingers or brushes.
 The most important aspect of applying eye shadow, and makeup in general, is blending well.
-However, you must not forget to include a primer to limit the chances of creases in your eye shadow later.

 To remove eye shadow, a commercial makeup remover can be utilized, though a rich face wash will usually remove all traces of color.
-Generally it is easy to remove, and simple water and soap can be used.
+Generally, it is easy to remove, and simple water and soap can be used.
 Eye shadow, eyeliner, and mascara may also be removed using baby oil.
 There are also makeup wipes that can be used.

 History

 Humans have used cosmetics for thousands of years.
 The earliest direct archeological evidence for eye makeup dates back to predynastic Egypt (c.
 5000 – 4000 BCE).
 Traces of eye paints, most commonly malachite, a green mineral, and galena, a black mineral, as well as cosmetic palettes, pots and applicators have been found in burials from this period.

-Over the years many women have used burnt matches to intensify their eye makeup.
+Over the years, many women have used burnt matches to intensify their eye makeup.
 Women would often dust rice powder on their faces to hide any imperfections or freckles.
 Eyeshadow or eye paint was very popular during the Victorian era (c.
 1837 to c.
 1901); less was more.
 The less eyeshadow one wore, the more respected one was.